hiranumn/DeepAccNet/README.md

 - For the previous TensorFlow implementation, please see [here](https://github.com/hiranumn/DeepAccNet-TF).
 - For the MSA version of DeepAccNet, please see [here](https://github.com/hiranumn/DeepAccNet-MSA).
 - For the refinement script, please see the [modeling](modeling) folder.
 - The dataset used to train this model can be accessed through [here](https://files.ipd.uw.edu/pub/DeepAccNet/decoys8000k.zip).
+Training splits can be accessed through data/*_4.npy array.

 # Softwares
 - Python > 3.5